chrisbrooksbank-parliament/opendata-mcp-lab/README.md

 It enables AI tools (e.g. Microsoft Copilot) to answer questions about UK Parliamentary data, as long as they support the MCP protocol.

-> ⚠️ This project does **not** expose all possible public parliamentary data — yet.
+> ✅ This project provides comprehensive coverage of UK Parliamentary data including members, bills, amendments, voting records, committees, debates, procedures, constituencies, and official documents.
-> Support for more queries is planned, and the project is designed for future expansion.
+> Additional data sources and endpoints are continuously being added.

 Since AI is involved, some responses may be inaccurate.
 See **Prompting Tips** below to improve reliability.